assafdori/devops-bootcamp/README.md

 3. [ ] Set up an agent or node that will execute Docker pipelines, instead of using the main Jenkins node.
 4. [ ] Start learning Terraform.
 5. [ ] Implement AWS Secrets Manager instead of using Jenkins environment variables.
+6. [ ] Exchange the applicaton base image to a distroless image.

 ### Progression Tracker 📟
 1. [x] Lesson 1 📉